dasnoopy/moslight-themes/README.md

 Stable versions are available on my deviantart page (http://dasnoopy.deviantart.com/)

-Just for fun:
+**Just for fun:**

-* **MosArc** is a theme based on ARC-solid  theme  and works for Gnome 3.24 (I don't know if it works also for previous gnome versions).
+* **MosArc** is a GTK2/3 and gnome shell theme based on ARC theme (https://github.com/horst3180/Arc-theme) and it works for Gnome 3.24 (I don't know if it works also for previous gnome versions).
 GTK2 v2.24.x and GTK3 v3.22.x libs are required.
-Noticeable changes are OSX like windows and some minor changes regarding padding.
+Noticeable changes are OSX like windows with reduced padding and few other minor changes

-Some notes:
+**Some notes:**

 To install the theme, copy it into `/usr/share/themes` (for all users)